VekLabs/veklabs.com/src/content/reports/10 Best Locations To Film and Photoshoot In Calgary.md

 ---
-author: "Andrew Peloso"
+image: /src/images/Calgary_Video_Production_VL.jpg
-category: "Production"
+category: Production
-date: 2020-05-21T00:00:00Z
+date: 2020-05-21T00:00:00.000Z
-image: "/src/images/Calgary_Video_Production_VL.jpg"
+title: 10 Best Locations to Film and Photoshoot In Calgary
-keywords: "calgary video production, video production calgary, calgary video company"
+author: Alea Chen
-title: "10 Best Locations to Film and Photoshoot In Calgary"
+keywords: calgary video production, video production calgary, calgary video company
 ---

 We have all seen those amazing photos and videos capturing iconic scenes of Calgary, Alberta.
 Whether along the Bow River, in one of the many urban cores, or heading towards the mountains.